Diocese of Savannah: 1900 to 1950

 After 13 years in office, Becker died in 1899.
-Leo XIII replaced him with Monsignor Benjamin Keiley in 1900.
-During his tenure, Keiley completed the restoration of Cathedral of St. John the Baptist started by Becker; he dedicated the new edifice in October 1900.
+Leo XIII replaced him with Benjamin Keiley in 1900.
+Keiley oversaw the completion of the restoration of St. John the Baptist Cathedral started by Becker; he dedicated the new edifice in October 1900.
 In other pronouncements, Keiley condemned prejudice and the lynchings of African-Americans.
 In 1902, Keiley memorialized Confederate States Army veterans from the American Civil War and praised former Confederate President Jefferson Davis.
 Kelley condemned U.S. President Theodore Roosevelt for inviting the African-American educator Booker T. Washington to the White House.
-Keiley opposed an initiative to set up a seminary for African-Americans in the diocese, saying:"In America no black man should be ordained.
-Just as illegitimate sons are declared irregular by canon law...so blacks can be declared irregular because they are held in such contempt by whites."In 1903, after a pronouncement by Pope Pius X on church music, Keiley prohibited his nuns from leading church choirs.
+Keiley opposed an initiative to set up a seminary for African-Americans in the diocese, saying that "no black man should be ordained.
+Just as illegitimate sons are declared irregular by canon law ... so blacks can be declared irregular because they are held in such contempt by whites."

+In 1903, after a pronouncement by Pope Pius X on church music, Keiley prohibited his nuns from leading church choirs.
 He complained to the Vatican that other dioceses in the United States were lenient on that rule.
 In 1907, Keiley invited the Society of Missionaries of Africa to enter the diocese and build churches and schools for African-Americans.
-After Keiley resigned due to poor health in 1922, Pope Pius XI appointed Reverend Michael Keyes of the Marist Brothers to be the new bishop of Savannah.
+After Keiley resigned due to poor health in 1922, Pope Pius XI appointed Michael Keyes of the Marist Brothers to be the new bishop of Savannah.
 On July 11, 1934, Keyes asked parishioners in his diocese to sign a pledge from the Legion of Decency to protest "...vile and unwholesome motion pictures."
 Keyes retired as bishop of Savannah in 1935.

 Auxiliary Bishop Gerald O'Hara from the Archdiocese of Philadelphia was appointed bishop of Savannah by Pius XI in 1935.
 During his tenure, O'Hara built the Cathedral of Christ the King in Atlanta, dedicated in January 1939.
-The cathedral was built on the former site of Ku Klux Klan gatherings, and O'Hara even invited Imperial Wizard Hiram Evans to the dedication.
+The cathedral was built on the former site of Ku Klux Klan gatherings, and O'Hara even invited Imperial Wizard Hiram Evans, the Klan leader, to the dedication.
 O'Hara once criticized the Savannah Press after the newspaper ran a whimsical St. Patrick's Day editorial repeating the old fable crediting Saint Patrick with having granted women the privilege to woo during leap years.
 O'Hara was considered a leader in church efforts to improve race relations, launching a seven-point social and racial program in the 1930s, calling for aid to African American children and heightened awareness of rural issues.

 Pius XI renamed the Diocese of Savannah as the Diocese of Savannah-Atlanta on January 5, 1937.
 This action reflected the increased population and rising prominence of Atlanta.
 He also designated the Church of Christ the King in Atlanta as the co-cathedral in the second see.